Skip to main content

 Do I need a wallet per agent or per crew?

-Per agent is the right granularity for most CrewAI deployments.
-A crew is a collection of cooperating agents; each agent has its own role, its own tools, and (with Blockchain0x) its own spend envelope.
-If every agent in a crew shares one wallet, you lose attribution and any prompt-injected agent burns the whole crew's budget.
-Per agent gives you isolation and per-role budget tuning.
+Per agent is the right granularity for most crews.
+A crew is a group of cooperating agents; each has its own role and its own budget.
+If every agent shares one wallet you lose attribution, and a single prompt-injected agent can burn the whole crew's allowance.
+Per agent gives you isolation and per-role limits.
+Point each agent's tools at a proxy started with that agent's key.

 What about hierarchical crews where one agent delegates to others?

-Hierarchical crews are an agent-to-agent payment pattern even without external merchants.
-The manager agent pays delegate agents for sub-tasks the same way it would pay an external paid tool.
-Each delegate has its own wallet, its own price for the work, and its own spend policy.
-This is the cleanest way to scale credit attribution in a multi-agent crew without writing a custom billing layer.
+That is an agent-to-agent payment pattern.
+The manager agent can pay a delegate for a sub-task the same way it pays an external endpoint: the delegate exposes a paid route, the manager's proxy settles it.
+Each delegate has its own wallet and its own spend limit, which is the cleanest way to attribute cost across a multi-agent crew without building a billing layer.

 Create your free agent wallet in 5 minutes.